How To Install Violin and Viola Strings

 1. Remove the Old String

-Unwind the tuning peg and remove the string.
+Loosen and unwind the tuning peg and remove the string.
 Then, remove the string from the fine-tuner or tailpiece.
 Be careful not to scratch the varnish; string ends can be sharp.

 2. Lubricate Tuning Peg

 Replace the peg and turn it back and forth a bit, to work in the lubrication.
+Note: Don't mix up the pegs.
+They are not interchangeable!

 3. Lubricate Nut & Bridge

 Use a sharp pencil to lubricate the bridge and nut where the string makes contact.
 The goal is to allow the string to pass easily over the nut and bridge as it is tuned up to pitch.
-If using an E string with a bridge protector (little piece of plastic that slides up and down the string) then don't lubricate the bridge under the E.
+If using an E string with a bridge protector (little piece of plastic that slides up and down the string) then you don't need lubricate the bridge under the E.

 4. Thread String Into Peg